Plus students can apply to be interns.

 In order to reach these goals your generous contribution will be used for the purchase of equipment, volunteer supplies, and legal fees, as well as assisting in presentations, reports and conferences to the community and training workshops for volunteers.

-We are raising funds to hire an executive director, and we have legal fees right now related to some of these goals.
+We are raising funds for test kits for our water quality testing program, for water trail signs, to hire an executive director, and we have legal fees right now related to some of these goals.

 WWALS offers a variety of levels suitable for all potential members.